So-how about it, can you tell me, should I be investing?

 Can you tell me, Should I be investing?

 Now that we have tackled the word investing, what about “should I be investing”?

-What you should be investing in- will depend on what are you investing for?
+Should I be investing, and what should I be investing in, will depend on what are you investing for?
 Your investment goals.
 And it also depends on whether your investing money or time.
 Generally, when asked this question you assume that the asker is talking about investing for retirement, but there are other goals;

 - Early retirement

 - Reach a financial goal

 - Improved future earnings